🎉 Tickety V3 has now been released! Read more →

 ParserPurposeLink

-DateFormat timestamps using custom date/time patterns/docs/placeholders/parsers/date
+DateFormat timestamps using custom date and time patterns/docs/placeholders/parsers/date

 TimestampConvert timestamps into readable formats/docs/placeholders/parsers/timestamp